 After Prohibition ended, they immediately began making wine (1933 would have been their first vintage).
 And for a number of years, they also distilled wine – providing services for wineries such as Beaulieu Vineyard and Charles Krug Winery.
 Eventually Andrea’s son, Louis took control of the winery and developed the Mont St. John label (appropriately named because of their geographic location in Oakville across from Mont St. John) and by 1947 Mont St. John Cellars was listed as the 12th largest California winery.

 Louis’ son Andrea “Buck” Bartolucci became assistant winemaker to his father in 1967.
-Now in his 70s, and still the winemaker for Madonna Estate, he celebrated his 50th harvest of making wine in the Napa Valley in 2017.
+Now in his 70s, and still the winemaker for Madonna Estate, he celebrated his 50th harvest of making wine in Napa Valley in 2017.
 For him, the wine business has been an integral part of his entire life.
 He began working in the vineyards with his family from a young age.

 After the Bartolucci’s sold their original property in Oakville they made a rather interesting decision at the time to locate their vineyard efforts from the proven grounds up valley to what was mostly pasture land in Carneros at the time.
 Louis and Buck purchased 160 acres in Carneros off of Duhig Road.
 This land was not yet planted; today approximately 140 acres of this property are planted to a diversity of varieties and clones.
 Their first release of modern-day Madonna Estate was a 1979 Pinot Noir.

 Their primary vineyard has a bird’s eye view of the San Pablo Bay and is arguably one of the cooler sites in Carneros due to its proximity to the water.
 It is located across from what is now Calmére Estate Winery – on the eastern side of Duhig Road.
-Often in the summer, fog blankets this part of Napa in the mornings and clears up by mid-day.
 On a clear day one can see the San Francisco skyline from the vineyard.

-The Bartolucci’s have farmed organically since their early days in Napa Valley (no herbicides and no pesticides).
-They continue to do so and are certified CCOF.
-Their official CCOF organic certification dates from 1991 making them among the oldest CCOF certified vineyards in the Napa area.
 Other than watering young vines while they become established, all their vineyards are dry farmed.
-And unlike the majority of the vineyards in Napa Valley that are farmed by vineyard management companies, their vines are all farmed in house (Buck oversees the management of the vineyard).
+And unlike the majority of the vineyards in Napa Valley that are farmed by vineyard management companies, their vines are all farmed in house; Buck oversees the management of the vineyard.
 Over the years they have sold grapes to a number of premium wineries including Acacia and Robert Mondavi Winery.

 After several years of establishing their new vineyard they began construction on the winery in 1977 for their Mont St. John wines (today Madonna Estate) on 4.5 acres previously part of a cattle ranch.
 Their first Pinot Noir vintage from this vineyard was from 1979.
 The tasting room opened in 1981.
 A tiny vineyard surrounds part of the winery; it was planted to Muscat Canelli for many years and was replanted to Dolcetto in Spring 2018.
 Notice the arches at the winery; these are in tribute to Buck’s grandfather Andrea who always enjoyed seeing arches in buildings.
 And in an echo of history, visitors who drive by Napa Wine Co in Oakville will still see arches in the design of their tasting room.